mkmsgs - create message files for use by gettxt

 Overwrite msgfile, if it exists.

 Install msgfile in the /usr/lib/locale/locale/LC_MESSAGES directory.
-Only someone who is super user can create or overwrite files in this directory.
+Only someone with appropriate privileges can create or overwrite files in this directory.
 Directories under /usr/lib/locale will be created if they do not exist.

 The following example shows an input message source file C.str: